 Balancing Competing Claims on Capital

 The first step to determining the optimal direction for an ESOP company is through strategic analysis.
-Business leaders need to evaluate the Company’s long term goals, predicted financial conditions, risks and value trajectories.
+Business leaders are advised to evaluate the Company’s long term goals, predicted financial conditions, risks and value trajectories.
 Inevitably, there will be competing claims on capital.
-Therefore, business leaders will need to allocate resources based on the needs of the business such as capital expenditures, employee benefit plans, debt service requirements, research and development costs among others.
+Therefore, business leaders are advised to allocate resources based on the needs of the business such as capital expenditures, employee benefit plans, debt service requirements, research and development costs among others.

-ESOP companies should prepare integrated financial modeling while assuming an ideal capital and ownership configuration to answer the question, “What do we want to be?”
+ESOP companies should prepare integrated financial modeling while assuming their an ideal capital and ownership configuration to answer the questions, “What do we want to be?” and "How do we get there?"
 Companies should also develop approaches that explore avenues to reduce and remove potential impediments to achieving their goals.

 The Question of ESOP Expansion

 The first two challenges concern the ownership mix.
 Non-ESOP shareholders and/or management may occasionally be hesitant to expanding ESOP ownership.
-A possible solution to this problem is by implementing an equity incentive plan.
-ESOP companies are frequently adopting incentive plans that provide synthetic equity to the management team and the Board of Directors.
+A possible solution to this problem may lie in implementing an equity incentive plan.
+ESOP companies frequently adopt incentive plans that provide synthetic equity to the management team and the Board of Directors.
 These plans accomplish two goals: (1) the upside is theoretically unlimited, thereby motivating equity awardees and (2) the upside is tied to shareholder value, thus aligning interest.

 The second obstacle concerns transaction financing.
 If the business owner’s objective is the total sale of his or her shares in the company, there are key questions that impact the outcome that must be addressed.
 For example, if there might be a borrowing base shortfall, who will fund the gap?
 The answer may be any combination of the management team, employee 401(k) rollover balances, mezzanine funds or seller paper.
 Seller paper typically includes a warrant component to provide a market‐based return commensurate with risk.
 Financing with seller paper affords the business owner potential upside and under certain circumstances, tax savings.
 It is important to remember that each funding source has its own advantages and disadvantages.
 The choice of funding will directly affect cash flows and share price trajectory.
 Best practice is to conduct a thorough analysis of the funding mechanisms and their pros and cons.